 Episode 19: Guanyin, Bodhisattva of Compassion, from the early 12th century AD

 So remember when we were first talking about museums, way back in the very first episode?
 We talked about them as deliberate, curated spaces.
-That’s not news – there’s a reason the museum’s chief storytellers are called curators.
+That’s not news – there’s a reason why the museum’s chief storytellers are called curators.
 But it’s true.
-They actively create the space you’re experiencing, every square inch of it.
+They actively create the space that you’re experiencing, every square inch of it.
 And beyond their expertise with the content, curators have to have an incredible amount of empathy with the visitor, to make sure that the space they curate around the objects they’re displaying resonate with the visitor as deeply as possible.
 And, considering how fast people move from gallery to gallery, as quickly as possible.
 They don’t have a lot of time with you, on an object by object basis, so they’ve got to make it count.

 When you stand here and look closely at the decoration in the skirt, you can make out a slim, elegant cut gold leaf decoration, which was achieved by hammering fine gold leaf, heating it, cutting it into narrow strips, and applying it to the surface – and unequivocally fussy and exacting technique.
-This kind of opulent meticulousness isn’t usually associated with Buddhist iconography, considering the value that an ascetic like the Buddha placed on impermanence.
+And this kind of opulent meticulousness isn’t usually associated with Buddhist iconography, considering the value that an ascetic like the Buddha placed on impermanence.
 Whenever you see a depiction of the Buddha, he’s spare and plain, rejecting material wealth.
 But since bodhisattvas stayed back on earth, they’re still playing by earth’s rules, and material wealth is the name of the game.
 So the richer a bodhisattva appears to be, the more powerful its compassion.

 Another iconographic element, and one particular to Guanyin, is that the eyes are looking downward, modestly, almost coquettishly.
 A more generalized interpretation for this is that Guanyin is looking down on all of us from this higher plane, poised to hear our cries.
 More specifically, though, this sculpture has been identified as a Moon Water Guanyin, meaning that the downward stare is focused on looking at the reflection of the moon in a pool of water.
 We’re catching this figure in a moment of gentle, intense impermanence.
 I mean, what could be more relaxed, and more fleeting, than watching the moon’s reflection in a pool?
 And this is a common theme in Buddhist art: something so subtle, like slightly downcast eyes, is representative of one of the core tenets of the religion writ large—namely the ability to process the concept of impermanence.

 You may have noticed by now—and believe me, I’m working like hell at it—that I’ve been avoiding the use of pronouns.
-I’m sure you’ve been wondering: Is the Guanyin male or female?
-Well, it’s both, and it’s neither: you can imagine that a figure who transcends humanity would transcend gender, and assume any form to relieve the suffering at hand, and it’s considered best practice, at least by art historians today, to try to avoid making the call one way or another.
+I’m sure you’ve been wondering: is the Guanyin male or female?
+Well, it’s both, and it’s neither: you can imagine that a figure who transcends humanity would transcend gender, and assume any form necessary to relieve the suffering at hand, and it’s considered best practice, at least by art historians today, to try to avoid making the call one way or another.
 But that hasn’t always been the case.
 In the iconographic evolution in India, you’ll see the Guanyin described and illustrated as male pretty consistently.
 But that’s what makes the Song Dynasty in China, and this sculpture in particular, so interesting.
 Because, as you look at it, you see the confluence of both male and female: the relaxed curve of the belly, the flat chest beneath the necklaces, the elegant pose of the fingers, yet topped by a distinctly heart-shaped, feminine face.
-Try as they might to sidestep it, the literature, in the museum, and around this figure, describes this Guanyin as female.
+Try as they might to sidestep it, the literature, in the museum, and around this figure, describes the Guanyin as female.
 Why?
-Why now, and why in this period?
+Why now, why in this period?

 You can imagine what Song must have been like relative to Tang.
 Everything outward and confident was turned inward.
 It was a quieter, gentler, more introspective period in Chinese history, with a weakened military and a tentative new unity.
-And the art reflected this, this quieter disposition, and an increase in wealth lead to a flourishing of the arts.
-Like in the Italian Renaissance, there was an increase in patronage, and artists were able to heighten the sophistication of their portraiture, landscape drawing, and sculpture.
+And the art reflected this, this quieter disposition, along with an increase in wealth that led to a flourishing of the arts.
+Like in the Italian Renaissance, there was an increase in patronage, and artists were able to heighten the sophistication of their portraiture, their landscape drawing, and their sculpture.
 And this sophistication was characterized as realism.
 Larger abstract ideas like divinity and spirituality were rendered as beauty, as naturalism, as close to an idealized realism as possible.
 So it makes sense that this imagined idea of compassion would materialize as a maternal, female figure.
 From Song onwards, Guanyin is most often represented as female, as the divine personification of maternal love, universally comforting no matter what sect of Buddhism you practiced, no matter if you were even religious or not.
 It’s not much of a stretch from Guanyin to the Virgin Mary, at least in terms of popularity and that universal sense of benevolent security and belovedness.

 But it’s interesting to think about the Guanyin’s gender fluidity as an example of the constant, continual aesthetic fluidity and evolution of this sculpture throughout the ages.
 Until now, really, where it sits in a glass box in a museum – beautifully curated, no question, but suspended, arrested.
-This sculpture was a ritual object in a Northern Chinese temple for over 700 years.
+Think about it, this sculpture was a ritual object in a Northern Chinese temple for over 700 years.
 We have a tendency to forget that objects in museums are really, really old.
-Part of the ritual was accumulation, adding more jewelry and layers of paint as ceremonial rituals and even tastes and trends in Buddhism evolved during that time.
+Part of the ritual was accumulation, adding more jewelry and layers of paint as ceremonial rituals and even tastes and trends in Buddhism evolved.
 And when the sculpture was acquired by the museum in 1920, it kept right on changing, even in a time period that we can wrap our heads around.
 That’s also something that can happen in a museum – if curators determine that the object is in a current state that’s inauthentic to its period of creation, they can take it upon themselves to fix it.
 And this is what happened with this Guanyin.

 It’s a sticky wicket, restoration.
 It’s a different kind of storytelling.
 And, at least now, it’s the only kind that will ever reach a conclusion.
-Guanyin lives in a glass box, untouched, removed from its ritual home, and stripped of its layers of history.
+Because Guanyin lives in a glass box, untouched, removed from its ritual home, and stripped of its layers of history.
 But it’s also soulful, inviting, and presented as a jewel in the crown of the museum’s narrative of Song Dynasty aesthetics, not telling, but showing.
 Feeling.
-Maybe there’s no starting point for compassion.
+Maybe there is no starting point for compassion.
 And maybe that’s the part of the story that really counts.